 Sermonette; #FT17-06s; 18 minutes

-Bill Onisick, asserting that any addiction (e.g., drugs, alcohol, food, work, hobbies) can enslave and control our brain, suggests that addiction takes us on a pleasure-seeking shortcut.
+Any addiction (e.g., drugs, alcohol, food, work, hobbies) can enslave and control our brain because addiction takes us on a pleasure-seeking shortcut.
 Our IQ (Intelligence Quotient) is not much help in preventing or controlling addiction, but development of our EQ (Emotional Quotient) takes us to a new dimension in managing our (and others') emotions.
 When we develop our EQ, we develop self-awareness, preventing us from thinking more highly than we ought to.
 We also develop an awareness of our own ignorance, and we develop an awareness of where our emotions are coming from.
 When we move to the next level, GQ (Godly Quotient), we learn to empathize with other people (because we recognize we have similar proclivities and failings), and we incrementally transform from selfish and self-centered to selfless and other-centered with agape love.
 The development of GQ through God's Holy Spirit leads to genuine self-control.

 Daily Verse and Comment

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.